 The conversational confirmation is my go-to if we have an open dialogue the whole time.
 I’ll usually look to set up a date within a day or two of matching.
 Keeping a conversation alive for that long is safe and normal when you’re both engaged.

 When that’s the case, dropping it into the conversation is far more natural.
 No need to specifically ask, just make reference to the date with the assumption it’s still happening.

 There are infinite ways to use this depending on the situation.
 Literally, all you’re doing is referencing your plans.

-See, confirming that date is important but it’s also very straight forward.
-Try to think of it more like checking your friend is still good to meet up for drinks later.
+Now you know to confirm a date without sounding desperate.
+See, confirming that date is important but it’s also very straightforward.
+Try to think of it more like checking if your friend is still good to meet up for drinks later.

-Like most things in dating, the less you agonize over the details, the smoother things will go.
-If you’re really unsure what to do, the simple confirmation example is your friend!
+Like most things in dating, the less you agonize over the details, the smoother things will go, such as texting after the first date.
+If you’re really unsure what to do, the simple confirmation example is your friend.